WuPedin/Loss/README.md

-# Loss
-Implement of some loss functions
+# PyTorch implement of some loss functions

 ## HuberLoss with delta